 What a Comprehensive Martial Art Insurance Policy Should Include

 Many employees and martial arts enthusiasts are unable to afford private medical benefits.
 Hence, business martial art insurance for clients must cover injury and death on the premises. $100,000 per incident with a $500,000 annual aggregate would be the minimum for loss of life, faculties, and limbs.
 This should also be sufficient for medical treatment, and temporary or permanent disablement.
 Staff members (not the owner) could be included at no extra charge.

 A number of optional, billable extensions should work out cheaper when packaged with the main martial art insurance policy.
-Some possibilities to consider include contractors and spectators on the premises during seminars and tournaments, loss/damage of training equipment, abuse/molestation allegations, general and accident liability, and of course, aggregating the quantum of martial art insurance for exceptional events.
+Some possibilities to consider include contractors and spectators on the premises during seminars and tournaments Other possibilities include loss or damage of training equipment, general and accident liability.
+Finally, of course, aggregating the quantum of martial art insurance for exceptional events.

 How to Choose the Right Insurance Policy for Martial Arts Cover

 It is best to always shop around or visit comparison sites before deciding among insurance options.
 Inevitably, we are flooded with choices but the price should not be the only discriminator.